 10. Cottage Cheese

 According to Roser, another dairy product that's rich in healthy bacteria is cottage cheese.
-It is rich in good bacteria and has a number of active cultures (similar to yogurt) that can diversify the gut's microbiome.
+It is rich in good bacteria and has several active cultures (similar to yogurt) that can diversify the gut's microbiome.

 If your skin is your main area of concern, Simpson recommends taking a mix of pro and prebiotics like those found in the ZSS Clear Skin Supplement.
 "These supplements contain a unique blend of pre and probiotics that detoxify and support both gut and skin microflora, keeping digestion healthy and skin clear," she says.
 Roser agrees that supplements can be helpful, although she recommends checking "with your health care professional first, especially if you are pregnant or have a health condition."